shinyo-dc/sqlzoo-solutions/README.md

 # sqlzoo-solutions
-Solutions to the SQLZOO's challenges
+Solutions to the SQLZOO's challenges: https://sqlzoo.net/